-Welcome to Nutrition Services!
+Welcome to Long County School Nutrition Department!

-The Long County School Nutrition Program makes its revenue by receiving federal reimbursement for eligible meals served to all students.
+The School Nutrition Program makes its revenue by receiving federal reimbursement for eligible meals served to all students.
 The School Nutrition Program is self-supporting and does not receive monies from the local board of education's general funds.
 The Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students' health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.